Sunday, August 19

 or contact David Lukoff, Ph.D. at 707-763-3576.
 For more information, please contact our Programming Department

 Use the Register Online button above.
 Or call our toll free number 888.743.9362 or our local number 415.475.9362.

 Dr. Lee Lipp

 Lee Lipp, PhD, has a therapy practice in San Francisco and supervises at Haight Ashbury Psych Services.
 She has been a member of Thich Nhat Hahn’s Order of Interbeing, practicing Zen and Vipassana since 1990.
+She served as shuso (head student) at City Center for the 2013 Winter Practice Period.
 Having taught in psychology graduate programs for 16 years, her most recent work has included being Diversity Coordinator at SFZC.
 She has taught Transforming Depression and Anxiety classes in venues that include Spirit Rock Meditation Center, Insight Meditation Society, Zen Hospice Project, Tassajara Mountain Center, San Francisco Zen Center, East Bay Meditation Center, Gay Men’s Buddhist Sangha, SF Mental Health Association and San Francisco Department of Mental Health.

 Jisho Lisa Hoffman

 Jisho Lisa Hoffman was ordained a Soto Zen priest by the late Surei Darlene Cohen at San Francisco Zen Center, and received dharma transmission from Meiji Tony Patchell in August 2013 at the Russian River Zendo.
 Lisa's passion is bringing the Buddhist teachings, meditation and mindfulness into the world in a way that’s easy and useful for people to integrate into their everyday lives.
 She does this as a priest and as a nonprofit coach and consultant.